Matrix Science

 If you search a single organism database, its usually a good idea to include sequences for common contaminants, such as keratins, BSA, and trypsin.

 Two groups make their collections available for download.
-The Max Planck Institute of Biochemistry, Martinsried, maintains a file of some 248 proteins selected from various sources.
+The Max Planck Institute of Biochemistry, Martinsried, maintains a file of approximately 250 proteins selected from various sources.
 The Global Proteome Machine Organization common Repository of Adventitious Proteins contains some 112 proteins selected from Swiss-Prot.
 (Numbers as of October 2011).

-In Mascot 2.3, you simply select the contaminants database in the search form, along with the target database.
+In Mascot 2.3 and later, you can simply select the contaminants database in the search form, along with the target database.
 For Mascot 2.2 and earlier, you need to append the contaminant sequences to the end of the target database fasta file.
 This can be complicated by the requirement to have a uniform syntax for all the title lines.
 One database may have Swiss-Prot style accessions and the other NCBI-style accessions.
 If so, you either have to find a parse rule that works with both or modify the title lines of one database using a script or text editor.
 If both target and contaminants databases have accessions drawn from the same pool, remember to watch for duplicates.
-It may be safer to leave the CON_ prefix in place for the MPI collection, or add a prefix for the GPM collection.
+It may be safer to add a prefix to the accessions of the contaminants entries so as to avoid possible collisions.

 Download